psboonstra/AdaptiveBayesianUpdates/README.md

 ## Further details

-In more detail, there are ten files included in this repository (in addition to this README): one text file (ending in <samp>.txt</samp>), three <samp>R</samp> scripts (ending in  <samp>.R</samp>), and six STAN functions (ending in  <samp>.stan</samp>).
+In more detail, there are eleven files included in this repository (in addition to this README): one text file (ending in <samp>.txt</samp>), four <samp>R</samp> scripts (ending in  <samp>.R</samp>), and six STAN functions (ending in  <samp>.stan</samp>).
 The simulation studies reported in Boonstra and Barbaro were run using commit 5; however, all subsequent commits have not changed any methodology and should therefore yield the same results, subject to simulation error.
 This has not been thoroughly checked.

 ### Text file
 <samp>runABUSims.txt</samp> is the script for running the simulation study on a cluster using SLURM.
 The following script does this: